 How to use an LSAT Practice Test

 There are over 60 LSAT practice tests to choose from beginning from 1991, some obviously much older than others, and the LSAC makes one of these practice tests available for free!
 Another 20 of these practice tests are available to be licensed to test prep companies and books.
+You can also find one for free in our list of free LSAT prep materials.

 1. Understand the differences between LSAT practice tests